A Month of Sundays (2015 film): Cast

+Production

+A Month of Sundays was co-produced by Kirsty Stark and Nick Batzias.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 63% based on reviews from 19 critics.

 Luke Buckmaster of The Guardian wrote "Situations, subplots and even barely seen characters are unified with an almost cosmic sense of fate."
 David Nusair of Reel Film Reviews wrote "One can only hope that this marks a temporary stumble for an otherwise talented filmmaker."
 Paul Byrnes in the Sydney Morning Herald said "A Month of Sundays is a small miracle of a film – an odd combination of modesty and ambition."